 Zero or more Per-STA Profile subelements are included in the list of subelements.

-Each Per-STA Profile subelement starts with STA Control field followed by a variable number of fields and elements as defined in 35.3.2 (Advertisement of multi-link information in Multi-Link element).
+(#6867)

 TGbe editor: Please revise the third paragraphs after Table 9-788eo (STA Control field format) and the paragraphs below it as shown below

 The MAC Address Present subfield indicates the presence of the STA MAC Address subfield in the STA Info field and is set to 1 if the STA MAC Address subfield is present in the STA Info field; otherwise set to 0.
-An STA sets this subfield to 1 when the element carries complete profile.
+A (#5129) STA sets this subfield to 1 when the element carries complete profile.

 The Beacon Interval Present subfield indicates the presence of the Beacon Interval subfield in the STA Info field and is set to 1 if the Beacon Interval subfield is present in the STA Info field; otherwise set to 0.
-A non- AP STA sets the Beacon Interval Present subfield to 0 in transmitted Basic variant Multi-Link element.
+A non- AP STA sets the Beacon Interval Present subfield to 0 in the (#8286) transmitted Basic variant Multi-Link element.
 An AP sets this subfield to 1 when the element carries complete profile.

 The DTIM Info Present subfield indicates the presence of the DTIM Info subfield in the STA Info field and is set to 1 if the DTIM Info subfield is present in the STA Info field; otherwise set to 0.
-A non-AP STA sets the DTIM Info Present subfield to 0 in transmitted Basic variant Multi-Link element.
+A non-AP STA sets the DTIM Info Present subfield to 0 in the (#8287) transmitted Basic variant Multi-Link element.
 An AP sets this sub- field to 1 when the element carries complete profile.

 If the value of the Maximum Number Of Simultaneous Links subfield in the MLD Capabilities field is greater than 0, the NSTR Link Pair Present subfield in a STA Control field indicates if at least one NSTR link pair is present in the MLD that contains the link corresponding to that STA.
 It is set to 1 if there is at least one such link pair; otherwise it is set to 0.

-If the Complete Profile subfield is equal to 1 and the NSTR Link Pair Present subfield is equal to 1 in the STA Control field, then the Per-STA Profile subelement contains an NSTR Indication Bitmap field whose size is indicated in the NSTR Bitmap Size subfield; otherwise, the NSTR Indication Bitmap field is not pres ent.
-The NSTR Bitmap Size subfield in a STA Control field is set to 1 if the length of the corresponding NSTR Indication Bitmap subfield is 2 octets and is set to 0 if the length of the corresponding NSTR Indication Bitmap subfield is 1 octet.
-The NSTR Bitmap Size subfield in a STA Control field is reserved if the NSTR Link Pair Present subfield in that field is 0.
+If the Complete Profile subfield is equal to 1 and the NSTR Link Pair Present subfield is equal to 1 in the STA Control field, then the STA Info field (#8288) contains an NSTR Indication Bitmap subfield.
+Otherwise, the STA Info field does not include the NSTR Indication Bitmap subfield. (#8288)

-Each bit Bj j  i in the NSTR Indication Bitmap field included in the Per-STA Profile subelement withLink ID subfield equal to i (where 0  i  15 ) is set to 1 if the link pair corresponding to link IDs equal to i and j is NSTR and the Basic variant Multi-Link element contains a Per-STA Profile subelement with link ID j; otherwise it is set to 0.
-Bit Bi in the NSTR Indication Bitmap field included in the Per-STA Profile subele- ment with Link ID subfield equal to i is reserved.
+(#8288)

 TGbe editor: Please insert the following figure as shown below: [CID 8288]